How many states have charter school legislation?

 What kind of federal support is there for charter schools?

 Through the Public Charter Schools Program the U.S. Department of Education offers grants to states, which then award subgrants to individual schools to assist them in planning, design, and initial implementation of new charter schools.
 Dissemination grants are also available to successful charter schools, with three or more years of experience, to support activities through which they help other groups open new or improve existing public schools.
-Maryland was awarded a three-year Federal charter school grant in 2004 and is in the process of awarding subgrants to charter school groups.
-Charter schools are also eligible for funding under other federal programs.
+Maryland was awarded a three-year Federal charter school grant in 2004, that was not renewed in 2008.
+Charter schools must now apply directly to the Federal Charter School Program (CSP) for funding for planning , design and implementation grants.